The Expanded Learning Day

 The Second Shift

-We believe all students can graduate from high school prepared for success in college, that the last best chance to get them on this trajectory to do three things for them in middle school:
+We believe all students can graduate from high school prepared for success in college, and that the last best chance to get them on this trajectory is to do three things for them in middle school:

 - Build skills (academic & 21st Century)

 - Provide access (to community members, experiences and future possibilities)